botify-hq/developers-docs/api_docs/markdowns/api/analysis/features/links.md

 ## Examples of Aggregation

-The following examples uses [[URLs aggregation;analysis-aggregate-urls]] to metrics regarding main data.
+The following examples use [[URLs aggregation;analysis-aggregate-urls]] to metrics regarding main data.

 ### Number of internal inlinks by URL